yknot/SnowUpdates/README.md

 This code is used to send PushBullet updates about skiing conditions to users cell phones.

+At this point the code works with
+  * Killington Ski Resort Conditions Page

 **Broken right now but to be fixed**

-At this point the code works with
-  * Killington Ski Resort
 	* Killington Peak Weather NOAA

 Additional functionality needed to be added
-  * Send e-mail address requests for skiing conditions
+	* Update only if more than 4" in past day
+	* Update if certain trails are open
 	* More ski resorts